RobinNagpal/compound-comet/forge/simulate.md

 # Work

+### Pairing tasks
+Now
+- [ ] Populate addresses in the MarketUpdateAddresses
+- [ ] Complete the code of the deployment library

+After
+- [ ] Move the governor code into a library
+- [ ] Create a test for mainnet fork
+- [ ] Create a test for all the chains

 ### Current Understanding
 - We can't have vm.roll in scripts.
 It will work for simulation phase, but when the script runs, it will fail.
 Simulation phase is visible when we run it with `-vvvv` flag.